toranb/jasmine-phantom-node/README.md

 1. Add the full stacktrace that jasmine-html shows when a spec fails
 2. Add support for the junit xml reporting built into jasmine already
-3. Add color to the phantom output so all passing is green/failing is red
-4. Maybe a feature to 'roll-back' / reset the dom after each test
+3. Maybe a feature to 'roll-back' / reset the dom after each test
-5. No high-level functional tests to show it in action end-to-end
+4. No high-level functional tests to show it in action end-to-end
-6. The helper isn't yet unit tested and should be
-7. Real-world adoption to ensure the phantom-js runtime is browser-like
+5. Real-world adoption to ensure the phantom-js runtime is browser-like
-8. A pull request is needed for the npm project I lean on (phantomjs-node) to fix an issue showing up when tests run (regarding express)
+6. A pull request is needed for the npm project I lean on (phantomjs-node) to fix an issue showing up when tests run (regarding express)